 - Demands 69% more likely to hit policy limits (99% confidence interval)

-- Firms report tripling drafting output and cutting timelines by a month
+- Users report tripling drafting output and cutting timelines by a month

 - Purpose-built PI models, not repurposed general AI